Thanks to producer Richard Krantz, you can see a short,

-UPDATE: We have now provided 212 donated detectors
+UPDATE: We have now provided over 230 donated detectors

 [and are as proud as Quakers are allowed to be].